-When designing an encoding of a constraint into a CNF it might be useful to require that the resulting encoding has good properties with respect to unit propagation which is a standard tool in SAT solvers based on CDCL\@.
-Consider a constraint represented by a function \(f(\vek{x})\).
-For simplicity, let us assume that the variables $\vek{x}$ have boolean domains although later we consider a well known direct encoding (see for example~\cite{AGMES16,BKNW09}) to encode variables with arbitrary finite domains.
-We say that a CNF formula \(\varphi(\vek{x}, \vek{y})\) is a \emph{CNF encoding} of \(f(\vek{x})\) if \(f(\vek{x})=(\exists \vek{y})\varphi(\vek{x}, \vek{y})\).
+Let us recall several levels of propagation strength of a CNF encoding of a constraint \(f(\vek{x})\).
+For simplicity, we assume that the variables $\vek{x}$ have boolean domains although later we consider the direct encoding (see for example~\cite{AGMES16,BKNW09}) to encode variables with arbitrary finite domains.
+We say that a CNF formula \(\varphi(\vek{x}, \vek{y})\) is a \emph{CNF encoding} of \(f(\vek{x})\) if \(f(\vek{x})\equiv(\exists \vek{y})\varphi(\vek{x}, \vek{y})\).
 The variables \(\vek{y}\) are called auxiliary variables and are used only for the purpose of the encoding.
-Following~\cite{AGMES16} we consider the following properties of a CNF encoding \(\varphi(\vek{x}, \vek{y})\) of a function \(f(\vek{x})\), which specify its propagation strength.
-A partial assignment is represented by a consistent set of literals and implements means by unit propagation.
+Following~\cite{AGMES16} we consider several properties of a CNF encoding \(\varphi(\vek{x}, \vek{y})\) of a function \(f(\vek{x})\), which specify its propagation strength.
+In the description below, a partial assignment is represented by a consistent set of literals and implements means by unit propagation.